yuansuny/yuansuny.github.io/_projects/1_MLPR.md

 ---
 excerpt: '

-__If you are interested in any of the following projects, feel free to contract me for a collaboration.__
+<span style="color:blue">If you are interested in any of the following projects, feel free to contract me for a collaboration.</span>

 - - -